Home Hip Replacement Revision Surgery

 Types of Surgery

 If a patient is experiencing recurring dislocations, the surgeon may realign components or insert new components to prevent dislocations.
-The patient may also have to wear a brace for multiple weeks to help the implant stabilize.
+To aid implant stabilization, patients may need to wear a brace for several weeks, depending on the severity of their condition and the surgeon’s recommendations.

 For infections, surgeons may use one of three common treatments: